arachne-framework/arachne-docs/docs/architecture.md

 Modules may declare dependencies on other modules, and an Arachne [application](#applications) may depend on any number of modules.
 Only modules that are directly or transitively required by a given application are considered to be "active"; merely being present on the classpath is not sufficient to cause a module to be active in a given system.

 Modules have hooks that allow active modules to participate in an Arachne system in a variety of ways.
-Specifically, modules may:
+Specifically, these hooks are:

- - _provide schema_: Each active module provides some configuration [schema](#schema), defining the concepts, entity types and data that it exposes or expects to be present in the configuration.
+ - _schema_: Each active module provides some configuration [schema](#schema), defining the concepts, entity types and data that it exposes or expects to be present in the configuration.
 Modules may reference entities or attributes defined in the schema of modules that they depend upon.
- - _apply initializers_: When creating a configuration, after the schema is installed, each module has an opportunity to transact some initial data to the configuration.
+ - _initializers_: When creating a configuration, after the schema is installed, each module has an opportunity to transact some initial data to the configuration.
 Module initializers are applied in dependency order: that is, the initializers of required modules are applied before the initalizers of the modules that depend upon them.
- - _apply configurers_: Each module also has the opportunity to query and update the configuration, _after_ modules that depend upon it have been initialized and configured.
-Module configurers are applied in reverse dependency order.
+ - _configure_: Each module also has the opportunity to query and update the configuration, _after_ modules that depend upon it have been initialized and configured.
+Module configuration is applied in reverse dependency order.

 In addition, modules usually provide a library of DSL forms that make it easier to create and manipulate the configuration entities that they define in their schema.